uppercasserole/stardew_marriage_speedruns/routes/emily/stardew_marriage_emily_beginner.md

 ### Winter 12, Y1
 - Read all mail, reset for loved gifts if necessary
 - Winter forage farm on the beach (66)
-- Gift Emily a loved gift AND an amethyst in her bedroom at 9am
+- Gift a loved gift AND an amethyst and talk to Emily in her bedroom at 9am
 - Pass out

 ### Winter 13, Y1
 - Winter forage farm on the beach (66), starting from the same tile.
-- Gift Emily in her bedroom at 9am
+- Gift a loved gift and talk to Emily in her bedroom at 9am
 - Pass out

 ### Winter 14, Y1
 - Winter forage farm on the beach (66), starting from the same tile.
-- Gift Emily in her bedroom at 9am
+- Gift a loved gift and talk to Emily in her bedroom at 9am
 - Go to Pierre's
 - TALK TO PIERRE
 - Sell all winter forage and buy Apricot Sapling